If I had to give young writers advice, I would say don’t listen to writers talking about writing or themselves.Lillian Hellman

-Clearly I’ve had the privilege of getting a 360o tilt-a-whirl view of book publishing in the late 20th and early 21st Century.
+Clearly, I’ve had the double privilege of being a white guy able to get getting a 360o tilt-a-whirl view of book publishing in the late 20th and early 21st Century.
 Anyway, you can read some of my “official” bona fides here.

-If you do random click-about on Infrequent but Vigorous you’ll find it’s an ill-advised and occasionally vulgar combination of opinion blog, ersatz freelance writing website, and a showcase of my published fiction.
+If you do random click-about on Informed by Failure you’ll find it’s an ill-advised and occasionally vulgar combination of opinion blog, ersatz freelance writing website, and a showcase of my published fiction.

 I intend this blog to be uncomplicated, thoughtful, and honest.
 (But intentions don’t matter at all.)